NewsCube/NewsCube/README.md

 Use the code to create a virtual cube, make it rotaate and add content to it.

 ### Contribute
-We welcome contributions to this source code.
-If you do contribute, then please ...
+We welcome contributions via Pull Requests.
+Please, feel free to submit your PR - we will welcome any improvement to the project :)

 ## Licence
 The NewsCube is released under the Mozilla Public Licence v2.0.